The storm rolled over the mountain.

 "Thanks for your help," said Wallerstein.
 He looked up and brightened slightly.
 "Actually, it wasn't a bad night, but I sure could have used an image of that last cluster."
 Mike knew Wallerstein referred to one of many balls of stars that orbited the Milky Way Galaxy.
 As a student, Mike had learned that globular clusters contained only older stars, but astronomers had recently discovered they encompassed a mix of old and young.
 What's more, they were evolving in unexpected ways.
 The more clusters they photographed, the more likely Wallerstein could understand the nature of these formations.

 "I know.
 Better luck next time."
 With that, Mike and Wallerstein shook hands, and Mike opened a heavy door into the telescope dome.
 The sight of the telescope never ceased to give his stomach a slight flutter.
 The "2.5-meter" in the telescope's name referred to the diameter of the large mirror that collected light.
 In the early twenty-first century, there were much bigger telescopes, but few were more advanced.
-The 2.5-meter included a series of motors that pushed and pulled the glass of the big mirror into the best shape possible so it produced remarkable images no matter where it was pointed.
-A computer orchestrated the delicate dance of sixty motors pushing and pulling a thin sheet of glass all night long.
+The 2.5-meter included a series of motors that pushed and pulled the wide, thin mirror into the best shape possible so it produced remarkable images no matter where it was pointed.
+A computer orchestrated the delicate dance of sixty motors adjusting the shape of a thin sheet of glass all night long.
 Mike harbored just a tinge of fear that one night the computer might drive a motor just a little too far.
 With luck that would never happen.

 He turned his attention to the telescope itself—a large, boxy skeleton of pipes.
 At the bottom of the frame rested the primary mirror, perfectly safe.
 Suspended above the primary, a smaller mirror focused light to a third mirror and out to the side of the telescope where the cameras were mounted.